 Intelligence is usually unaffected in children with EEC syndrome.
 Language development, however, may be delayed due to certain associated abnormalities such as cleft lip/palate or hearing impairment.

 Most cases of EEC syndrome are caused by mutations of the TP63 gene.
-The official gene name is TP63; the protein product of the gene is known as p63.
+The protein product of the gene is known as p63.
 A small percentage of cases with features resembling EEC syndrome are caused by chromosomal abnormalities.
 EEC syndrome is inherited as an autosomal dominant trait.
 Some cases occur sporadically with no previous family history of the disorder (i.e., new mutations).

 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
 The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
 The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy regardless of the sex of the resulting child.